progayk/vuepress-project/docs/query-languages/structured-query-languages.md

 You have to end each statement with semicolon (`;`).
 This is how SQLite understans that your statement ends.
 :::

 For each table in a database we need to add an extra column `id INTEGER PRIMARY KEY` for **unique identifier**.
 This is needed to query the database, because the other columns are subject to change so it's not useful to use them for querying.
-Here we have `id`, `name` and `quantity` as column names.
+Here, we have `id`, `name` and `quantity` as column names.
 We define their **type** to inform the database what kind of information will be stored.
 It's neccessary beacuse the database can handle efficiently values and memory based on types.
 On the table above we defined `id` as `INTEGER`; `name` as `TEXT`; `quantity` as `INTEGER`.

 ## Inserting Data